peterdieleman/papermod/content/posts/linux/battery-saving.md

 which necessitates the use of fan(s).
 Together this can rapidly drain your battery.
-By tuning the maximum CPU frequency we can make sure that we limit power consumption while still having acceptable perfomance for most tasks.
+By tuning the maximum CPU frequency we can make sure that we limit power consumption while still having acceptable performance for most tasks.

 [^1]: [TLP project on github](https://github.com/linrunner/TLP)
 [^2]: [Dedoimedo: Don't go chasing power management](https://www.dedoimedo.com/computers/linux-power-management-tlp.html)